 Please check with them before going to collect it, if you’re unsure.

 Please make sure you allow enough time to order your medication

-You can’t order medication you’ve never had before online: please call us to book an appointment to discuss this
+You can’t order medication that you’ve never had before online: please call us to book an appointment to discuss this

 If you need medication regularly, you can get a repeat prescription after discussing it with a GP.
 You can then order this medication without an appointment by:

-If you tell us which local pharmacy you use we’ll send your prescription to them, and you can collect it there as soon as it’s ready.
+- If you tell us which local pharmacy you use we’ll send your prescriptions there, so you can collect it from them.

-Please check your prescription for any notes sent by the GP.
-If they’ve requested that you book a medication review with us please call us to book an appointment as soon as possible – don’t wait until your medication is about to run out.
+- Please check your prescription for any notes sent by the GP.
+If they’ve asked you to book a medication review with us please call us to book an appointment as soon as possible – don’t wait until your medication is about to run out.

-If you requested a mixture of repeat and acute medications, we’ll process the repeat ones and send them to the pharmacy first, so you have access to these medications as quickly as possible.
-Once your prescription for acute medications is done, this will be sent on afterwards (currently 10 working days from date of ordering).
+- If you asked for a mixture of repeat and acute medications, we’ll process the repeat ones and send them to the pharmacy first, so you get them as quickly as possible.
+Prescription for acute medications will be sent on afterwards.

 When you’re discharged from hospital, you should normally receive five days supply of medication.